Annmixiu/MTANet/README.md

 ## Introduction

-The official implementation of "MTANET: Multi-band Time-frequency attention Network for Singing Melody Extraction from Polyphonic Music, whose manuscript is under submission for interspeech 2023.
+The official implementation of "MTANET: Multi-band Time-frequency attention Network for Singing Melody Extraction from Polyphonic Music.

 We propose a more powerful singing melody extractor named multi-band time-frequency attention network (MTANet) for polyphonic music.
 Experimental results show that our proposed MTANet achieves promising performance compared with existing state-of-the-art methods, while keeping with a small number of network parameters.